Recipe by bintmejnuna

 Make this for dinner, it was deliious and easy.

-Great way to prepared a boneless pork chop!
+Great way to prepare a boneless pork chop!
 My husband and I loved the taste of this recipe.
 I used low sodium soy sauce, so I did not experience the saltiness some of the reviews mentioned.
 When I returned the chops (1 1/2" thickness) to the pan, I simmered for 10 minutes on each side and they were perfectly done.
 To thicken the sauce, I added a little Wondra® and it was the consistency I was looking for.
 Served these with 'Smashed Cauliflower Side Dish' and 'Chik-Fil-A® Slaw (Copycat)' both from AR.
 The meal was delicious and I will be using this recipe again.

 * Percent Daily Values are based on a 2,000 calorie diet.